CrazyWearsPJs/UCRcareer/README.md

 * Push changes to remote
 * Repeat

 If a feature is ready to be merged to master, make a pull request.
 See [this](https://help.github.com/articles/creating-a-pull-request/) for a quick how-to.
+Otherwise, if we are together you can just let Manny or Alex know, and they will merge the features into master then and there.

 Once you have a feature merged into master, you can delete your branch (WARNING MAKE SURE YOUR STUFF REALLY IS MERGED INTO MASTER), and make a new one based off the master branch.